 Although just putting out the right food and clean water will attract a certain number of birds to your garden, more can be attracted - and might make their home there - if you provide the right sort of habitat.

-Of course the size of your garden has a major bearing on how much and what sort of habitat you create, but even a small garden can be an appealing habitat to many species of birds.
-And, contrary to what some might believe, a garden doesn't have to look wild to attract birds.
+The size of your garden will have a major bearing on how much and what sort of habitat you can create, but even a small garden can be an appealing habitat to many species of birds.
+Contrary to what some might believe, a garden doesn't have to look wild to attract birds.
 It's much more about creating an environment which birds feel safe in, gives them opportunities to also feed on natural food - e.g. insects and berries - and provides places for some species to nest.

 Garden birds are generally woodland birds

 The majority of birds attracted to gardens are woodland birds, or those that would live on woodland edges.
 Therefore these birds - e.g. species as mixed as Blackbirds, Blue Tits, Nuthatches, Greenfinches and Great Spotted Woodpeckers - will always prefer a garden which has at least some trees and shrubs in it.

 Native species of tree are better for birds because they typically contain far more species of insects.
 As an example, the English Oak has up to 284 species of insect typically living on it, whereas the Sycamore, which isn't a native species to the UK, is believed to only have around 40.
 This huge difference is because native species of insects have evolved to live and feed on native trees, whereas they haven't on non-native trees because all have only been in the UK for a matter of centuries at the most.

 Many gardens aren't big enough for oak trees, so smaller species to consider include Silver Birch, Hawthorn, Holly (which also has the benefit of being an evergreen), Hazel, Wild Cherry and Field Maple.